Feeding Tips

 5. Do Not Work After Feeding

 As a general rule, horses should not be worked before one hour has passed after feeding.
 In addition, feeding straight after exercise can compromise the digestive system.
+This, however, does not apply to forage, as this can be given ad-lib.

 6. Always Provide a Balanced Diet